Rana Beni Madho

-Rana Beni Madho or Beni Madho Baksh Singh Bais was one of the most important leaders in the Indian rebellion of 1857 from the Oudh region (in the present-day state of Uttar Pradesh).
+Rana Beni Madho or Beni Madho Baksh Singh Bais was an important leader in the Indian rebellion of 1857 from the Oudh region (in the present-day state of Uttar Pradesh).
 He belonged to the Bais clan of Rajputs and was the ruler of the Shankarpur estate in modern-day Rae Bareli, part of the old Baiswara region in Oudh.
 He led a rebellion against the British forces in 1857.
-His son was married to the grand daughter of another prominent revolutionary leader Kunwar Singh of Jagdishpur.
+His son was married to the granddaughter of another prominent revolutionary leader Kunwar Singh of Jagdishpur estate.

 Early life

 Rana Beni Madho became Rana of Shankarpur estate after the death of Rana Shiv Prasad Singh who had adopted him.
 He was married to Princess Chandralekha of Kamiar estate and had a brother named Jugraj Singh who also participated in the revolt.
 He was one of the leaders of the Bais clan of Rajputs in the Baiswara region of South Oudh.
 He controlled four forts at Shankarpur, Pukbiyan, Bhikha and Jagatpur.
 The Shankarpur Fort owned by him was one of the strongest in Oudh.
-He was religious man and an ardent devotee of Goddess Durga.
-He was given the title of Nasim by Nawab Wajid Ali Shah.
-He fought for the Nawab on many occasions and enjoyed the title of "Sirmaur Rana Bahadur Diler jung".
+He was a religious man and an ardent devotee of Goddess Durga.
+He was given the title of Nasim by Nawab Wajid Ali Shah of Oudh, fighting for the Nawab on many occasions, and also had the title of "Sirmaur Rana Bahadur Diler Jung".

 Role in the 1857 rebellion

-During the revolt of 1857, he was one of the powerful revolutionary leaders and was appointed as the administrator of Jaunpur and Azamgarh region by the newly proclaimed Nawab of Awadh Birjis Qadar.
+During the revolt of 1857, he was one of the most powerful revolutionary leaders and was appointed as the administrator of the Jaunpur and Azamgarh regions by the newly proclaimed Nawab of Awadh, Birjis Qadar.
 This has been established from the proclamation of Birjis Qadar on 17 August 1857 which explains: